Kunming, China, August 20, 2018

-Age-related macular degeneration (AMD) is a common eye disease that leads to the central vision loss among people age over 50.
+Age-related macular degeneration (AMD) is a common eye disease that leads to the central vision loss among people age over 50 years.
 There are two types of AMD: dry (atrophic) and wet (neovascular or exudative).
-Most AMD starts as the dry type.
 Ten to 20% of AMD patients will progress to wet AMD.

 · Blue light-induced (dry AMD)